granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(pic showing right hand position and highlighting area of string we aim to hit\)

-When the string travels down from the slap, it will strike the last fret of the bass to create the recognizable metallic "slap" sound.
+When the string travels down from the slap, it will strike the last fret of the bass to create the recognizable, metallic "slap" sound.

 \(pic\)